 All of the passengers except for Amada were there.
 The kids, Jeorge and Kyla, were running in circles around the passenger lounge.
 Gherome and Atana were talking with Varan and Dr. Korvusar was sitting in her chair off to one side, somehow ignoring everyone around her.

 I walked up to Varan, Gherome, and Atana.
 “Welcome aboard the Grayswandir” I said, extending my hand.
 “I’m Captain Kodai, as I’m sure you remember.
-Is everything to your satisfaction so far.”
+Is everything to your satisfaction so far?”

 “Yes Captain, it is!”
 Gherome took my hand and shook it furiously.
-“Atana and I…”, he glanced at her, “are so grateful for your giving us this opportunity.”
+“Atana and I…” he glanced at her, “are so grateful for your giving us this opportunity.”

 Kyla ran up to me.
 “I like the way your spaceship smells!” she said, smiling brightly.
 I sniffed.
 It smelled like carbon-scrubbed air to me, but I guess compared to Fugitak’s local atmosphere it was an improvement.

 “I’m glad you like it!”
 I said, kneeling down to be at her level.
-“We’re going to go to a gas giant after we take off and get fuel to take us to Boilingbrook.
+“We’re going to go to a gas giant after we take off to get fuel to take us to Boilingbrook.
 You’ll get to see it.”